BigWigsMods/packager/README.md

 `{classic}` has some additional magic:

-1. It will show as the non-retail build type, so either `-classic` or `-bc`.
+1. It will show as the non-retail build type, so either `-classic` or `-bcc`.
-2. It will not be shown if "-classic" or "-bc" is in the project version.
+2. It will not be shown if "-classic" or "-bcc" is in the project version.
 3. If it is included in the file name (it is by default) and #2 does not apply, it will also be appended to the file label (i.e., the name shown on CurseForge).